LED lamp: Examples of early adoption

+In 2009, Audi was the first manufacturer to offer a car that exclusively used LED lighting, the 2009 Audi R8.
 In 2009 the exceptionally large Christmas tree standing in front of the Turku Cathedral in Finland was hung with 710 LED lamps, each using 2 watts.
 It has been calculated that these LED lamps paid for themselves in three and a half years, even though the lights run for only 48 days per year.
 In 2009 a new highway (A29) was inaugurated in Aveiro, Portugal; it included the first European public LED-based lighting highway.

 By 2010 mass installations of LED lighting for commercial and public uses were becoming common.
 LED lamps were used for a number of demonstration projects for outdoor lighting and LED street lights.
 The United States Department of Energy made several reports available on the results of many pilot projects for municipal outdoor lighting, and many additional streetlight and municipal outdoor lighting projects soon followed.

+In 2016, the Indian government launched their Ujala LED bulb scheme, with the goal of replacing all incandescent and CFL bulbs in the country in favor of LED bulbs.
+According to Narendra Modi in March 2022, the scheme had distributed 370 million LED bulbs free to households and reduced power bills in middle class and poor households by ₹200 billion.
+The Ujala scheme also encouraged the expansion of domestic LED production in India.

 Technology

-LED lamps are often made with arrays of surface mount LED modules that replace incandescent or compact fluorescent lamps, mostly replacing incandescent lamps rated from 0.5 to 200 watts.
+LED lamps are often made with arrays of surface mount LED modules.

-A significant difference from other light sources is that the light is more directional, i.e., emitted as a narrower beam.
+A significant difference from other light sources is that the light is more directional.
+An LED is a "Lambertian" emitter, producing a cone of light with half-power points about 60° from the axis.
+A laser diode and an LED are both semiconductor light sources, but laser diodes rely on stimulated emission, whereas LEDs use spontaneous emission.